Skip to content

 SeS("5").DoClick()

-So to summarize, it re-used the test case's own repository to implement user actions.
+In summary, it reused the test case's own repository to implement the user actions.

 Using External Repository

-The AI command understands external Repositories just like local repositories.
-So whatever is defined using the Repository command will be used.
+The AI command recognizes external Repositories as well as local repositories.
+Anything defined using the Repository command will be used.

 Action with External Objects

-Each object belonging to an external repository will also be wrapped into the O(id) wrapper, which is needed to map from the external repository ID containing the prefix to an actual object:
+Each object from an external repository is wrapped in the O(id) function.
+This wrapper is needed to map the external repository ID, which contains a prefix, to the actual object:

 SeS(O("CalcButtons/Subtract")).DoClick();